IanNash/testrepo/README.md

 # testrepo
-Repository for learning how to use Git
+Repository for learning how to use Git, as well as I can.